otrv4/otrv4/otrv4.md

 ```

 #### SMP message 2

 SMP message 2 is sent by Bob to complete the DH exchange to determine the new generators, g2 and g3.
 It also begins the construction of the values used in the final comparison of the protocol.
 A valid SMP message 2 is generated as follows:

-1. Determine Bob's secret input `y`, which is to be compared to Alice's secret x.
+1. Determine Bob's secret input `y`, which is to be compared to Alice's secret `x`.
 2. Pick random values `b2` and `b3` in `Z_q`.
 These will used during the DH exchange to pick generators.
 3. Pick random values `r2`, `r3`, `r4`, `r5` and `r6` in `Z_q`.
 These will be used to add a blinding factor to the final results, and to generate zero-knowledge proofs that this message was created honestly.
 4. Compute `G2b = G*b2` and `G3b = G*b3`.